-Les Dahlias, 30 x 30 in, go to store to see more pics or inquire about the painting.
+Les Dahlias, 30 x 30 in, sold, go to store to see available paintings.

-In her series "Seeds," I depict decorated bubbles which represent imaginary flowers.
+In my "Seeds" series, I depict decorated bubbles which represent imaginary flowers.
 They are beautiful gardens filled with fruitful plants that will never cease to grow and blossom.

 This very series is my signature work, speaking about the fruitfulness of life.
 I am a strong believer that there is a silver lining in most situations.
 There can almost always be some fruits.

-Voyage au Pays des Macarons, 36 x 60 in, go to store to see more pics or inquire.
+Voyage au Pays des Macarons, sold, go to store to see available paintings.

 I am obsessed with circles.
 The rounded shape looks soft, tender and reassuring to me.
 It lacks the aggressiveness of the sharp angles of a square, a rectangle or a triangle.
 Instead the circle is harmonious and reminds me of the sun, the moon, or soapy bubbles of happiness.
 The sun immediately brings me images of life and blossom, spring and summer.
 A full moon suggests a romantic night with a magical light in the dark, a special time with someone I love.